niklasberglund/xcode-clean.sh/README.md

 ## Usage
 ```
 $ ./xcode-clean.sh -h
 Usage: ./xcode-clean.sh [options]

 Frees up disk space by removing Xcode data.
 NOTE: you might want to keep backups of the dsym files in ~/Library/Developer/Xcode/Archives

 EXAMPLE:
     ./xcode-clean.sh -A

 OPTIONS:
    -h           Show this help message
    -a           Removed all Xcode archives
-       -d      Removed everything in DerivedData folder
+   -d           Remove everything in DerivedData folder
+   -D           Remove everything in DeviceSupport folder
    -s           Remove simulator data
    -A           Remove all of the above(archived, DerivedData and simulator data)
+   --dry-run    Dry run mode prints which directories would be cleared but don't remove any files

 ```